-The grip is fundamental and several are needed according to the processes.
+The knife vise is fundamental and different ones are needed according to the processing.

 Clearly at the beginning you use what you have but with time it is essential to equip yourself to have different according to the type of operation you have to do on the knife.